syncfusion/ej2-angular-samples/ReadMe.md

 ## Requirements to run the demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
 The samples requires the below requirements to run.

 * [Node.js](https://nodejs.org/en/)